AnthonyKendall/Wazuh/README.md

+Project Overview: Wazuh is a free and open source security platform that unifies XDR and SIEM capabilities.
+It protects workloads across on-premises, virtualized, containerized, and cloud-based environments.

+Reason I wanted to work on this was to get my hands on how a SIEM works and operates.
+I wanted to configure how agents report into the SIEM as well as create custome rules to detect and monitor.
+Wazuh is an amazing tool and its hard to believe that this is a free tool.
+It even provides some proactive measures by being a host intrusion prevention system by detecting malware and remediating it.

+Lets get started!!

 I have to download an OS that Wazuh can sit on.
 Looking at their documentation, I will choose Ubuntu.
 However, you could choose which ever option you are more comfortable with.

 ![Snag_49872d6](https://github.com/user-attachments/assets/ae7d7fc1-0c0c-4a00-8a00-ade5b88f3cfe)